|History of the art of dance|

-I am currently undertaking the ETED pole dancing instructor qualification and I passed my beginners theory exam in 2012.
+I am currently undertaking the ETED pole dancing instructor qualification and I passed my beginners and intermediate theory exam in 2012.
 Despite my extensive pole fitness experience I wanted to retrain to check my skills were still current and to aid my continuing profesional development.

 As the art of dance continues to grow I wants to remind you all about the ethos of the art of dance as it has remained unchanged since its conception.
 The art of dance is a tool to bring physical and mental improvement to individuals regardless of shape, size, age or ability.
 We want everyone to be given the chance to exceed their own personal expectations and to use their experience at the at of dance to help them lead a more fulfilled and successful life.